 Opened on the Glenfarg Line (North British Railway).

 This was a two platform station with the main station building on the northbound platform.
-It was opened on the Glenfarg route opened to improve the North British Railway's approach to Perth after the opening of the forth Bridge.
+The signal box was at the north end of the northbound platform.
+The Glenfarg route was opened to improve the North British Railway's approach to Perth after the opening of the Forth Bridge.

 The station was on the east edge of Glenfarg village.
 It fitted into a narrow site between the village and surrounding hillsides.